jitendrasinghiitg/dockerized_rasa_bot/README.md

 ###### Train model
 Note your directory name should not have spaces

-To train the model you can run, it will save model in models folder:
+To train the model you can run:
 ```powershell
 docker run   -v $(pwd):/app   rasa-chatbot:latest rasa   train     --domain /app/domain.yml     --data /app/data     --out /app/models --config /app/config/nlu_config.yml

 ```
+ This command will save model in models folder:

 ###### Run using docker compose
 ```